AI-ron-Man/roop-unleashed/README.md

 [Using GPU Acceleration](https://github.com/s0md3v/roop/wiki/2.-Acceleration)

 For Video face-swapping you also need to have ffmpeg properly installed (having it in your PATH Env).
+The windows installer tries to do this automatically.

 ### Usage